Metriplectic relaxation to equilibria: Collision-like metric brackets

-Fig.~\ref{fig:gsr_sol} shows the results of this numerical experiment.
-Instead or plotting the state variable $u$ directly, the color plot represents the field $u / (Cr^2 + D)$, which should be proportional to $\psi$ if the system reaches a state consistent with Eq.~(\ref{eq:gs-ref}).
-Qualitatively the results are similar to those of Fig.~\ref{fig:sv_sol} for the reduced Euler equations: the initial condition evolves toward a state consistent with Eq.~(\ref{eq:gs-ref}).
-Fig.~\ref{fig:gsr_diag} confirms the expected behavior of the entropy and Hamiltonian functions.
+Figure~\ref{fig:gsr_sol} shows the results of this numerical experiment.
+Instead of plotting the state variable $u$ directly, the color plot represents the field $u / (Cr^2 + D)$, which should be proportional to $\psi$ if the system reaches a state consistent with Eq.~(\ref{eq:gs-ref}).
+Qualitatively the results are similar to those of Fig.~\ref{fig:sv_sol} for the reduced Euler equations: the initial condition evolves toward an equilibrium state consistent with Eq.~(\ref{eq:gs-ref}).
+The scatter plot in Fig.~\ref{fig:gsr_sol} shows that the functional relation between $u / (Cr^2 + D)$ and the potential $\psi$ is linear.
+The reference solution (green cross) is obtained computing the field $u / (Cr^2 + D)$ from Eq.~(\ref{eq:gs-ref}), with $\psi$ being the numerical solution and with the eigenvalue $\lambda = 0.030302$ being obtained from the standard iterative solver of the Grad-Shafranov equation, which has also been implemented in FEniCS.
+Figure~\ref{fig:gsr_diag} confirms the expected behavior of the entropy and Hamiltonian functions.

 \paragraph*{Mapped domain}

 At last, we give an example of the relaxation method for the Grad-Shafranov equation on a non-trivial mapped domain with a smooth boundary.
 The domain $\Omega$ is obtained by mapping the unit disk $\{z \in \C \colon |z|<1\}$ with the map defined by